Subang, Subang: Landmarks

+Administration

+The district is composed of eight administrative urban villages (kelurahan), listed below with their areas together with the official estimates as of mid-2023.
+The table also includes the post codes.

 Climate

 Subang has a borderline tropical rainforest climate (Af) and tropical monsoon climate (Am) with exactly 60 mm in the driest month, August.
 It has moderate rainfall from June to September and heavy to very heavy rainfall from October to May.